sphereio/sphere-brickfox-connector/README.md

  - `to`: Defines SPHERE.IO product attribute name where the mapped value will be saved to.
 Possible product [attributes](http://commercetools.de/dev/http-api-projects-products.html#new-product).
 Possible variant [attributes](http://commercetools.de/dev/http-api-projects-products.html#new-product-variant)

+ - `logoutMissing`: Used for output of missing product type attribute values.
+Can be usefull for product type setup

  To ensure successful synchronization with Brickfox following Brickfox attribute mappings are mandatory:
    - VariationId (as variant product type attribute)
    - ProductId (as variant product type attribute)